What is Deburring

 Mechanical Deburring

-Uses machines such as tumblers, vibratory bowls, or wire brushes.
-Ideal for large production runs.
+This uses machines such as tumblers, vibratory bowls, or wire brushes.

 Thermal Deburring